JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

 <CodeSnippets algorithm="unionFind"/>

-# Alternative MST Solution: Prims
+# Alternative MST Solution: Prim's Algorithm

 One property of the leetcode problem above is that the graph is dense.
 Alternatively, we can use Prim's algorithm